Cubical model categories and quasi-categories: Cubical sets

-\begin{prop} Both the category of reduced cubes and the category of cubes with connections inherit a strict monoidal structure from the cartesian product of sets.
+\begin{proposition} Both the category of precubes and the category of cubes with connections inherit a strict monoidal structure from the cartesian product of posets.
 In both cases, the unit is $\square^0$ and